jonlpersson/ed-latimore/site/_posts/2023-10-26-how-to-focus-better-and-improve-concentration.md

 Caffeine improves reaction time, alertness, memory, and mood.
 This all translates into a mind that is more capable of focusing more intensely over a longer period of time.

-In fact, from a mental perspective,[&nbsp;there isn’t much that caffeine doesn’t do.](https://nootropicsexpert.com/caffeine/){: target="_blank" rel="noopener noreferrer"}​
+In fact, from a mental perspective,[there isn’t much that caffeine doesn’t do.](https://nootropicsexpert.com/caffeine/){: target="_blank" rel="noopener noreferrer"}​

 ### **Modafinil**